ARX — Accelerant Holdings

 2. Strategic Updates and Business Highlights

-- The company has built a substantial proprietary data set with 134 million rows of specialty insurance data.
+- Data Infrastructure: The company has built a proprietary dataset with 134 million rows of specialty insurance data, which supports its underwriting and risk assessment processes.

 3. Forward Guidance and Outlook